How To Use Wool Dryer Balls

 I never put too much thought into using dryer balls myself.
 They are just one of those things in life that I would see other people using, but never once considered there might be a place for them in my own life, as silly as that sounds.
 Until now (said as an intense movie voice over guy).

 A few months ago my wife and I went on a little trip to France, it was wonderful.
 While in France we had our minds blown when we used soap nuts for the first time.
 After finding such a crazy and wonderful solution for washing clothes I decided I should give dryer balls a chance and see if dryer balls really do work.
+If you are looking for fabric softener recipes in general check out my other post on diy fabric softener recipes.

 What You’ll Need